on July 6, 2021 (last modified on March 8, 2022) • 23 minute read

 So, why should you choose long-tail keywords?
 “With long-tail keywords, you can narrow down your target market better.
 This, in turn, allows you to serve more precise ads and relative landing pages and hopefully increasing quality score and lowering cost per click.”

-Don’t fret if you don’t have enough data to add long-tail keywords yet — you can scope in as you go.
+Don’t fret if you don’t have enough data to add long-tail keywords yet — you can scope in as you go with insights gotten from your paid search dashboard.
 “Sometimes, when a campaign is new, and we don’t have much historical data or individual experience in the given industry, we will start with short, broad match keywords to test.
 Once we have enough data, we expand the keywords to narrow our targeting with long-tail keywords in order to target lower funnel buyers,” Fitzpatrick concludes.

 You hear this advice often in digital marketing because it’s important — keep testing your keywords.
 The internet and its users are always changing, so you need to keep an eye on your keyword performance over time.